-Do not change your cat's food frequently.
-Some cats may be able to tolerate changing foods, however it is typically a common cause of gastrointestinal upset.
-Another way to prevent gastrointestinal upset in your cat is to limit or completely avoid feeding table food and excessive treats.
-Frequently feeding table food and/or treats can also lead to your cat holding out to only eat "junk" and refuse to eat their own food.
-It is alright to reward your cat with treats or safe people food; however, be mindful that comprises a small percentage of your cat's diet, and that you are selecting low fat and low salt options.
+Do not change your dog's food frequently.
+Some dogs may be able to tolerate changing foods, however it is typically a common cause of gastrointestinal upset.
+Another way to prevent gastrointestinal upset in your dog is to limit or completely avoid feeding table food and excessive treats.
+Frequently feeding table food and/or treats can also lead to your dog holding out to only eat "junk" and refuse to eat their own food.
+It is alright to reward your dog with treats or safe people food; however, be mindful that comprises a small percentage of your dog's diet, and that you are selecting low fat and low salt options.